livepeer/docs/docs/source/reference/leaderboard_faq.rst

 - A `stream-tester <https://github.com/livepeer/stream-tester>`_ that sends streams to the broadcaster
 - A `monitoring instance <https://github.com/livepeer/docker-livepeer/tree/master/monitoring>`_ that collects metrics from the broadcaster
 - An `orch-tester process <https://github.com/livepeer/stream-tester/tree/master/cmd/orch-tester>`_ that automates tests and saves metrics
+- A `leaderboard API <https://github.com/livepeer/leaderboard-serverless>`_ that serves aggregated and raw test metrics

 What happens during a transcoding test?
 *****************************************